gradio-app/gradio/client/js/README.md

 #### `config`

-The `config` property contain the configuration for the gradio app you are connected to.
+The `config` property contains the configuration for the gradio application you are connected to.
 This object may contain useful meta information about the application.

 ```ts
 import { client } from "@gradio/client";